 We know somehow that pursuing activities externally will bring us back to deep sleep.
 So we may also internalize the idea of going back home, but again we have trouble We cannot get our clothes together, or there is some obstacle preventing us from starting home.
 A deep ravine may confront us with a large amount of deadly, kinetic energy, if we fail to awake.

 Prolonging sleep can engender a dangerous, or severely hostile, situation.
 Some police or military force, or enemy, may threaten us with execution or death.
 In these situations, where the instinct is self-preservation, it is of course impossible to stay asleep any longer.

 We go through a process of handling energy internally, and when this fails we wake up.
 Waking gives us the ability to think and to act appropriately.
 Descartes in the 17th century said: I think, therefore I am.
 Existentialism in the 20th century may well have said: I act, therefore I am.
 Of course, it is their combination which is important.
 Once awake we commit ourselves to some task, profession, activity, or person in order to expend energy.
 Waking means that we agree to take such action.
 How this goes depends on a favorable environment and our own cleverness or wits.

 Still how do we reconcile the two points of view: doing nothing versus doing something?
 The analogy with a spring comes to mind.
 It is necessary to stretch or to compress a spring , perhaps significantly, before we get a substantial oscillation.
 In physics this is called harmonic motion.
 So while we are unaware of it, handling of energy internally may well be a prerequisite to consciousness.
-It is also a necessary step in the life-giving thermodynamic cycle with control of energy as its purpose.
+It is also a necessary step in life’s thermodynamic cycle with control of energy as its purpose.